Skip to content

 2. Common use cases:

-1. Assign all role plays in your Onboarding folder to a new-hire group.
+1. Assign all role plays in your Onboarding folder to a new-hire team.

 2. Pull all Negotiation scenarios when running a focused skills sprint.